nervous-energy/connells-readme/README.md

 *__"Plans are worthless, but planning is everything." - Dwight D. Eisenhower__*

+Although Plans never work out the way we hoped, but the act of planning is how we decide what's important, and where we will focus our efforts.
 Good strategy defines a clear problem and describes how the organisation intends to solve it.
-Done well, it creates focus and alignment, and enables goal-setting all of which are essential for successful execution.
-Without real strategy companies are rudderless.
-They flit from idea to idea without learning; they fail to deploy capital effectively; and they never give themselves a chance.
+Done well, it creates focus and alignment, and enables goal-setting, all of which are essential for successful execution.

-Plans never work out the way we hoped, but the act of planning is how we decide what's important, and where we will focus our efforts.
-When working on company strategy, it flows from the executive level downwards.
-But once this is achieved and has been effectively communicated, I enable teams and departments to set their own strategy and objectives from the bottom-up.
-These workshops are excellent opportunities for alignment, ownership and committment.
+Company strategy and objectives flow from the executive level downwards.
+But *alignment* is achieved from the bottom-up.
+Once the company strategy has been scrunitised and communicated, I enable teams and departments to set their own strategy and objectives (ownership!).

-This is summary only, there is a lot more to this topic, including: the scope of company / departmental strategy, managing stakeholders, ensuring committment, the relationship between strategy and OKRs, as well as tracking and reporting of key results.
+__OKRs__ follow naturally from strategy.
+Their purpose is to maximise ambition, ownership, alignment, focus, and accountability over a 2-3m period.
+They are not a measure of team performance, and never a stick to beat people with.
+I like OKRs, but others frameworks exist.

-References:
+__References:__

  __Strategy:__ [Good Strategy/Bad Strategy by Richard Rumelt](https://www.amazon.co.uk/Good-Strategy-Bad-Difference-Matters/dp/1846684811 "Amazon Link")

 __OKRs:__ [Measure What Matters](https://www.amazon.co.uk/Measure-What-Matters-Simple-Drives/dp/B07JKF24C1/ "Amazon Link")